dantrim/parquet-writer/README.md

 The above JSON specifies a Parquet file containing 3 columns named `int32_column`, `float_column`, and `double_column` holding `int32`, `float`, and `double` data types, respectively.
 Note that the `name` field associated with a given column is completely arbitrary.

-Specifying more complex data structures are detailed in the sections below, specifically going over how to declare columns storing `list` and `struct` typed data structures.
+The specification for more complex data structures is detailed in the sections below, specifically going over how to declare columns storing `list` and `struct` typed data structures.